 – Peaceful working environment –

-Kasahun said the labors day celebrated to promote workers right including their right to associate.
+Kasahun said that the labor day was celebrated to promote workers’ rights including their right to form associations.

-“But we are finding it very difficult to associate workers engaged in the industry sector and help them know their rights so that they could not be subjected to several work place abuses,” he added.
+“But we are finding it very difficult to associate workers engaged in the industry sector and help them know their rights so that they could not be subjected to several workplace cases of abuse,” he added.

 The chronicle of the Confederation dates back to the establishment of the first worker association in 1945.